Aretha Franklin, the Queen of Soul, has passed. Her 60 year legacy of chart toppers includes anthems that unite and empower.

 If no one acknowledges workplace incivility, it cannot be corrected.
 Observe, take a close outsider’s empathetic look at what you do.
 Take responsibility; one day, one choice, one action, one magic word at a time.

-Even the most considerate of employees can have a blind spot, so ask a trusted colleague if you have little annoying habits that could be exasperating other team members.
+Even the most considerate of employees can have a blind spot, so ask a trusted colleague if you have little annoying habits that could be irritating.

 Common courtesy seems so simple, but as you may have experienced, common courtesy is not common sense.